Mom’s Question:

 2. Something she or you ate

-I don’t know if you breastfeed, but if you do, changes in your diet can actually affect the smell of your baby’s urine.
-I have read reports that breastfeeding moms that take antibiotics, or that eat lots of aspargus or garlic sometimes notice changes in their babies urine.
+I don’t know if you breastfeed, but if you do, diet changes can affect the smell of your baby’s urine.
+I have read reports that breastfeeding moms that take antibiotics or that eat lots of asparagus or garlic sometimes notice changes in their babies’ urine.

 Similarly, if you have introduced new foods to your baby recently, this could certainly affect the smell of her urine.